digiaiiris/zabbix-agent/README.md

 # Installation and Configuration

-### Installion over Existing Zabbix Agent Installation
+### Installation over Existing Zabbix Agent Installation

 In case you already have the official Zabbix Agent installed on your system, you should uninstall it before installing digiaiiris version.